-Income tax encompasses tax which must be paid on certain types of income, including:
+Income tax encompasses tax that must be paid on certain types of income, including:

-- Any interest on savings which falls below the savings allowance
+- any interest on savings that falls below the savings allowance

-- The first £1,000 of income from property you rent (unless you're renting inder the government's Rent a Room Scheme)
+- the first £1,000 of income from property you rent (unless you're renting under the government's Rent a Room Scheme)

-Note that these rates only apply if you live in England, Wales or Northern Ireland.
-Scotland has their own tax rates listed on the Scottish Government website.
+Note that these rates only apply if you live in England or Wales.
+For more information, read Income tax in Scotland.